paolosabatino/saj-mqtt/README.md

 or install as a systemd service with the instructions below

+### fix-battery-drain.py

+Script that tries to mitigate the nightly battery drain tinkering with flow prevention register

 ### Installation on linux/debian machine

 This manual installation instructions have been tested on debian linux system, but